greg-raven/grus/_posts/2009-04-29-boxer-et-al-no-to-fast-track-no-to-socialized-health-care.md

 ---
-title: 'No to fast-track, no to socialized health care'
+title: "No to fast-track, no to socialized health care"
 layout: post
 categories:
 - Letters